logo for my-island-penang.com

 4. Steaming the Kueh Bakul

 A step by step advise given by Aunty Yean.
-This process from soaking to frying out is a three day work.
+This process from soaking to drying out is a three day work.

 Cleaning and lining the tins